 - setting the police objectives and priorities in conjunction with the Chief Constable

 - setting the force budgets and the police precept for Council Tax

-- Working with partners to fund community safety activity to tackle crime and disorder
+- working with partners to fund community safety activities to tackle crime and disorder

 For more detailed information about the role please visit the Sussex PCC website.